Skip to main content

 The site deployment can be done in one of two ways:

-• Bundled - Server, client, game and voice server(s) on one host.
+• Bundled - The application, game and voice server(s) on one host.

-• Divided - Server and client are both on one host, while game server(s) are on another.
+• Divided - The application is on one host, while game server(s) are on another.
 This does not exclude hosting game servers on multiple different hosts.